rnbwdsh/advent-of-code-v2/README.md

 * List[str] (default) or List[int] (separated by \n)
 * List[List[str]] or List[List[int]] (separated by \n\n and \n)
 * np.ndarray (2d array of strings)

+## Point class

+As standard python doesn't have a class for 2d/3d points, I've created a Point class, that extends Tuple with +, -, *, //, abs (sum of abs coords) and dist (euclidean).

+It also supports 2d-neighbors and opposite directions, and a PointList for calculating the area, as well as L, R, U, D constants + a DIR list.